 Section C. Election of Committee Members

-Members of the Steering Committee and Academic Planning and Budget Committee shall be elected at the penultimate regular meeting (typically March) of each academic year from a slate of nominees prepared by the Administrative Assistant with additional nominees from the floor, if any.
+Members of the Steering Committee,Academic Planning and Budget Committee and Policies and Procedures Committee shall be elected at the penultimate regular meeting (typically March) of each academic year from a slate of nominees compiled by the Administrative Assistant with additional nominees from the floor, if any.
 The official results of the vote shall be officially announced at the final meeting of academic year.
 In contested elections, the vote shall be by electronic ballot and election shall be by a plurality of votes cast.

 Section D. Filling Committee Vacancies

 Vacancies on committees shall be filled as quickly as possible following the same procedure originally used to fill the position.
-Replacements on the Steering Committee and Academic Planning and Budget Committee shall serve for the remainder of the vacated term.
+Replacements on the Steering Committee, Academic Planning and Budget Committee and Policies and Procedures Committee shall serve for the remainder of the vacated term.

 Article VII.
 Campus Faculty Senates: Article Repealed